 Snap sets off alarm bells in ad-reliant social media sector

-Oct 21 (Reuters) - Snap Inc SNAP.N shares sank nearly 30% in premarket trading on Friday, after the company's forecast of zero revenue pointed to more pain ahead for a social media sector heavily dependant on digital advertising.
+Oct 21 (Reuters) - Snap Inc SNAP.N shares sank more than 30% on Friday and hit their lowest since the pandemic, after the company's forecast of zero revenue growth pointed to more pain ahead for a social media sector heavily dependant on digital advertising.

-YouTube-parent Alphabet Inc GOOGL.O, Facebook-parent Meta Platform Inc META.O and Pinterest Inc PINS.N fell between 2% and 7%.
-Twitter Inc TWTR.N slid 8%, also dragged by fears of security reviews of billionaire Elon Musk's takeover bid.
+Facebook-parent Meta Platform Inc META.O and Pinterest Inc PINS.N fell between 2% and 7%.
+Twitter Inc TWTR.N slid 3%, also dragged by fears of security reviews of billionaire Elon Musk's takeover bid.

-Analysts rushed to cut their price target on the stock, with Morgan Stanley taking it to a Wall Street low of $7, below the $7.74 the stock was trading at.
+Analysts rushed to cut their price target on Snap, with Morgan Stanley taking it to a Wall Street low of $7.
+In early trading the stock hit its lowest since early 2019.

+"This truly is a cautionary tale ... advertisers might show that we're already in a recession because of their unwillingness to spend on these smaller platforms," said Bokeh Capital Partners' Kim Forrest.

 So far this year, digital ad companies have together lost roughly $1 trillion in value, hit by intense competition from TikTok and challenges from Apple Inc's privacy changes to its iOS platform that allows users to opt out of data tracking.